jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ![](images/3.%20Automatic%20Containment.014.png)

-And automatically the lower references will point to the esthetic reference.
+And automatically the lower references might point to the esthetic reference.
 This is actually not true.
 An imaginary reference is created, that defines mutuality of ...

 When you turn a reference structure into a containment structure, you might take away the effect of splitting up methods into sub-methods, that refer to each other.
-But if you want to reestablish that, you have to put an extra reference to the method on a higher level, and that will actually become the target definition, so you are back in business regarding the splitting up methods into sub-methods.
+But if you want to reestablish that, you have to put an extra reference to the method on a higher level, and that might actually become the target definition, so you are back in business regarding the splitting up methods into sub-methods.

 You should stereotype an esthetic reference as esthetic.
 You might draw it brighter than the other symbols.
-It will be like it is lifted up: it’s a real reference that’s only there for an imaginary reason.
+It might be like it is lifted up: it’s a real reference that’s only there for an imaginary reason.
 I find the imaginary reason so important, that I have to make it real.
 It makes it somehow even more real than a real reference that’s there only for a logical reason.

 Imaginary reference not created if single real reference already there.
 If multiple real references are there, you might create an imaginary one anyway.
 Because the line to the real reference is imaginary, you can still tell it's an imaginary intermediate target.